Setting the scene:

 Next:

-After feedback and more community ideas for this broad conception for the site there will be further iterations with design teams to explore what might be possible.
-One such iteration will involve a collaboration of one of the project’s knowledge partners, AURECON, working in global teams starting in October 2024.
+- After feedback and more community ideas for this broad conception for the site there will be further iterations with design teams to explore what might be possible.
+One such iteration will involve a collaboration of one of the project’s knowledge partners, AURECON, where 20 of their staff, enrolled in a post graduate course at RMIT will be working on extending and deepening ideas for how the site could be developed starting in October 2024.
+A community co-design process is being developed to engage with more Anglesea and GOR residents – for even more visions for the site.

 Fill the space with ideas and proposals!!